Ruched Bedding Is The Most Divisive Homeware Trend Yet

 Advertisement

-It makes sense why the deliberately mussed up look paired with the expensive feel is getting popular – Gata is currently unavailable in the UK but there are retailers, particularly on Etsy, making their own ruched offerings, while Habitat's seersucker sheets also share similarities.
+It makes sense why the deliberately mussed up look paired with the expensive feel is getting popular – Gata is available to ship to Canada and there are retailers, particularly on Etsy, making their own ruched offerings, while Habitat's seersucker sheets also share similarities.
 But that doesn't mean the style isn't divisive: while some of my R29 colleagues cooed at the pictures I sent to the group Slack, others (myself included) balked at the sheer volume of texture, especially on the pillow.
 I get it, but I definitely wouldn't want to sleep in it.
 To me, the textural folds present too much potential for the gathering of dust and dry skin.
 Delightful.